 What Are GitHub Webhooks?

-- Enables automation: Trigger workflows, notifications, and integrations automatically
+- Easy automation: Trigger builds, notifications, and workflows on any event.

-GitHub supports 73+ webhook events covering everything from code changes to security alerts.
-This extensive event catalog makes webhooks incredibly versatile for building sophisticated automation workflows.
+GitHub supports 73+ webhook events.
+They cover everything from code pushes to security alerts.

 How GitHub Webhooks Work

-- GitHub constructs payload: GitHub gathers all relevant event data into a JSON payload
+- GitHub builds the payload.
+It gathers event data into a JSON object.

-- Signature generation: GitHub creates an HMAC signature using your webhook secret
+- GitHub signs the payload.
+It creates an HMAC signature using your webhook secret.

-- HTTP POST request: GitHub sends the payload to your configured webhook URL
+- GitHub sends an HTTP POST.
+The payload goes to your webhook URL.

-- Your server receives: Your endpoint receives and validates the webhook
+- Your server receives it.
+Your endpoint validates the signature and reads the data.

-- Response: Your server responds with a 2xx status code to acknowledge receipt
+- Your server responds.
+Return a 2xx status code within 10 seconds.

 Webhook Payload Structure